 Let your little ones get in on the fun with a game of Tier auf Tier .
 This is a stacking game that encourages motor skills development, turn-taking, and recognition of simple animal words and phrases in the German language.
 Children must stack their animal pieces together before the stack collapses in this simple and easy to learn German board game.

-- This choice includes high-quality wooden pieces that are well-painted and durable.
+- This German board game includes high-quality wooden pieces that are well-painted and durable.

 - This game is fun for little ones to play over and over again, all while learning.

-- This German board game is very rarely, this choice may arrive missing pieces, but this is not very common.
+- This German board game is very rarely, this German board game may arrive missing pieces, but this is not very common.

 - The pieces may slide around on smooth surfaces too easily.